bennylope/screenshooter/README.md

 ## Installing

+> gem install screenshooter

-For now, clone the repository.
+Or clone the repository and run

+> rake install

 ## Configuration